 Some extracurricular activities may include off-campus events.
 Students are required to use transportation provided by the district to and from the events.
 Exceptions may only be made with the approval of the activity's coach or sponsor.
-[See Transportation on page 98.]
+[See Transportation (All Grade Levels).].]